ikeylineage/password-security-checker/README.md

 # Compile guide:
-build with "gcc main.c -o main -lm" (must be run from inside the src/ folder)
+build with `gcc main.c -o main -lm` (must be run from inside the src/ folder)

-run the code with "./main"
+run the code with `./main`

 # Details:
 The password checker scores each password inputted based on entropy, breach history and pattern detection.